The spatial distribution of Milky Way satellites, gaps in streams and the nature of dark matter: Results

 Having generated a model for the gap-generating subhaloes, we turn to the whole subhalo population.
 For each of the subhaloes within 300~kpc we identify its $r_\rmn{half}$ at infall.
 The $r_\rmn{half}$ represents approximately a maximum size for each halo.
 We thus compute two mass-radius distributions -- $M_\rmn{t-20}$-$r_\rmn{half-20}$ for the gap-generating population and $M_\rmn{A}$-$r_\rmn{half}$ for the general population.
 In so doing we compare the mass--radius distributions of unprocessed subhaloes to an estimate of the mass--radius distributions of subhaloes that generate gaps.
 We present these in Fig.~\ref{fig:MTComp}.

 The curves of the general population subhaloes mirror the results of Fig.~\ref{fig:MARH} closely, with both models tracking one another above a characteristic mass and diverging below it.
-The distribution that uses infall parameters predicts that differences between the stripping capabilities of WDM and CDM subhaloes could emerge at impact parameters as large as 4~kpc, since 16~per~cent of the WDM subhaloes with $M_{A}\sim10^{8}$~$\msun$ have a value of $r_\rmn{half}$ greater than 4~kpc.
+The distribution that uses infall parameters predicts that differences between the stripping capabilities of WDM and CDM subhaloes could emerge at impact parameters as large as 4~kpc, since 16~per~cent of the WDM subhaloes with $M_\rmn{A}\sim10^{8}$~$\msun$ have a value of $r_\rmn{half}$ greater than 4~kpc.
 This threshold occurs for CDM at 2~kpc, at 80~per~cent of the WDM $r_\rmn{half}$.
 By contrast, the $<50$~kpc population shows much more compact subhaloes at the same mass scale.
 The two dark matter models start to diverge from one another at tidal masses of $6\times10^{10}$~$\msun$, where the tidal median $r_\rmn{half}$ is estimated to be $<2$~kpc.
 We caution that this length scale is very close to the softening limit of $2.8\epsilon$.

 In conclusion, we have argued that the combination of subhalo formation time, infall time, and tidal friction leads to massive, dense haloes in the regions of the MW halo where stellar stream gaps can be measured, and impact parameters of $<2$~kpc are required to discern whether perturber subhaloes are better described by CDM or WDM.

+\subsection{The impact of baryonic physics: potential caveats to the {\it N}-body approach in the inner 50~kpc}

+In the preceding sections we made predictions for the subhalo abundances in the CDM and WDM cosmologies using $N$-body simulations.
+Here we speculate about how baryonic physics make affect the results.

+The first possible change is to the subhalo mass profiles during formation.
+Reionisation photons from the first stars and galaxies can evaporate gas from galaxies before stars form, which removes mass and makes the potential well shallower.
+This process can inhibit the accretion of more dark matter, and can lower the masses of subhaloes by an average of 30~per~cent \citep{Sawala_13}.